50 Unhealthiest Habits After 50

 Using OTC Medications Indiscriminately

-"Being very careful with use of over-the-counter medications is incredibly important," says Rob Malizia, MD, associate medical director at Northwell Health-GoHealth Urgent Care in New York.
+"Being very careful with use of over-the-counter medications is incredibly important," says Rob Malizia, MD, an emergency medicine specialist in Staten Island, New York.
 "The assumption is that because they are over the counter, they must be safe.
 But many OTC medications can exacerbate or even cause hypertensive emergencies, cardiac dysrhythmias, gastrointestinal problems—like ulcers, gastritis and diverticulitis—and can interfere with prescription medications."

 Not Covering Up In The Sun Or Using Sunscreen

 "The 50-and-older group is of the generation that used baby oil when going in the sun," says Jacob Freiman, MD, a board-certified plastic surgeon in Miami.
 "Although most have taken steps to make up for past mistakes, it's important to find the right sunblock, one with titanium dioxide and/or zinc oxide to prevent wrinkles and more importantly, skin cancer."